turtlebasket/micromissiles-unity/docs/Simulation_Config_Guide.md

 # Simulation Configuration Guide

 This guide provides instructions on how to configure the simulation by editing the configuration files.
-You can customize missile and threat behaviors, simulation parameters, and more to suit your needs.
+You can customize interceptor and threat behaviors, simulation parameters, and more to suit your needs.

 ## Configuration Files